Bottom line for me: It's effective for tank healing, but not very interesting to play.

 Understanding how efficient Mastery is compared to Crit, Haste, Spirit, is essential to us as healers.
 The better min/max'd we are, the less stressful/struggling our raid time will be. ;D

 Unfortunately one tends to find that until a fight is executed properly (as in a method that is typical of success, one can indeed find limited success with weird strategies sometimes) one will generally fail regardless of bad luck.
-Once you're executing properly deaths like the one you describe should be minimal.
+Once you're executing properly deaths like the one you describe should be minimal.07/06/2011 04:15 PMPosted by AtrahasisGiven that I'm not sure why one would want to hinder oneselfs in this regard.

 So how is one measuring mastery then?
 Does recount or skada show it?Both should show it now, and WoL seems to have ironed out all of its kinks relating to shielding effects.